SkafteNicki/dtu_mlops/s4_debugging_and_logging/logging.md

 * [Neptune](https://neptune.ai/)
 * [Weights and Bias](https://wandb.ai/site)

-All of the frameworks offers many of the same functionalities, you can see a (bias) review [here](https://dagshub.com/blog/best-8-experiment-tracking-tools-for-machine-learning-2023/).
-We are going to use Weights and Bias (wandb), as it support everything we need in this course.
+All of the frameworks offer many of the same functionalities, you can see a (biased) review [here](https://dagshub.com/blog/best-8-experiment-tracking-tools-for-machine-learning-2023/).
+We are going to use Weights and Bias (wandb), as it supports everything we need in this course.
 Additionally, it is an excellent tool for collaboration and sharing of results.

 <figure markdown>